 - 2.1.
 I have performed the valuation analysis, to the extent applicable, in accordance with ICAI Valuation Standards 2018 ("IVS") issued by the Institute of Chartered Accountants of India. - 2.2.
 In connection with this analysis, I have adopted the following procedures to carry out the valuation analysis: - 2.2.1.
 Requested and received financial and qualitative information relating to the SPVs; - 2.2.2.
 Obtained and analyzed data available in public domain, as considered relevant by me; - 2.2.3.
 Discussions with the Investment Manager on: - Understanding of the business of the SPVs business and fundamental factors that affect its earning-generating capacity including strengths, weaknesses, opportunities and threats analysis and historical and expected financial performance; - 2.2.4.
 Undertook industry analysis: - Research publicly available market data including economic factors and industry trends that may impact the valuation; - Analysis of key trends and valuation multiples of comparable companies/comparable transactions, if any, using proprietary databases subscribed by me; - 2.2.5.
 Analysis of other publicly available information; - 2.2.6.
 Selection of valuation approach and valuation methodology/(ies), in accordance with IVS, as considered appropriate and relevant by me; - 2.2.7.
 Conducted physical site visit of the road stretch of the SPVs; - 2.2.8.
-Determination of fair value of the EV of the SPVs on a going concern basis till the end of the concession period as at the Valuation Date and determination of fair value of the Adjusted EV of the SPVs on a going concern basis till the end of the concession period as at the Valuation Date on request of the Investment Manager.
+Determination of fair EV and Fair Adjusted EV of the SPVs on a going concern basis at the Valuation Date.